nspope/singer-snakemake/README.md

 mcmc-burnin: 0.2 # proportion of initial samples discarded when computing plots of statistics
 mcmc-resumes: 1000 # maximum number of times to try to resume MCMC on error at a given iteration
 coalrate-intervals: 25 # number of time intervals to calculate coalescence rates within
+stratify-by: "population" # stratify cross coalescence rates by this column in the metadata, or None
 random-seed: 1 # random seed
 singer-binary: "resources/singer-0.1.8-beta-linux-x86_64/singer" # TODO: automatically fetch from SINGER repo; this version is needed for -resume flag
 ```